West Scales Energy Park

 Previous Public Exhibitions

 Eurowind Energy Limited invited you to have your say at the following drop in sessions on the draft proposals for West Scales Energy Park.
 Thank you for all your feedback.
-There will be a second round of public exhibitions in Autumn 2025.

 Kevin Lawlor, Development Manager (UK), Eurowind Energy Ltd, said: